Telewizja Polsat: Former Channels

-Cyfrowy Polsat
+Polsat Box

-The Polsat group operates Cyfrowy Polsat one of the main providers of digital multichannel television in Poland.
+The Polsat group operates Polsat Box one of the main providers of digital multichannel television in Poland.
 It is the fourth largest digital platform in Europe and the largest in Central and Eastern Europe.
 The service is distributed over the Hot Bird satellite and includes a mix of free to air and encrypted channels requiring a subscription for minimum 50 złoty.